-Employment of the Park Director shall be in accordance with City Charter Article IV Administration of City Affairs, §24, ¶1.
+1. Employment of the Park Director shall be in accordance with City Charter Article IV

+Administration of City Affairs, §24, ¶1.

 Section 21.
-Adoption and Amendment of Rules, Bylaws and Policies.
+Adoption and Amendment of the Bylaws.

-- Proposed new Rules, Bylaws and Fiscal Policies, and proposed changes in existing Rules, Bylaws and Fiscal Policies will be presented in writing for reading and discussion.
-Unless it is deemed by the Park Board that immediate action would be in the best interest of the Park Board, the final vote for adoption shall take place not earlier than the next succeeding regular or special Park Board meeting. - 2.
-If immediate action on a proposed Rule, Bylaw or Fiscal Policy is necessary, the motion for its adoption shall provide that immediate adoption is in the best interest of the Park Board.
+- 1. Proposed changes to the Bylaws will be presented in writing for reading and discussion at a Park Board meeting.
+At any time a Park Board member may submit a written proposal to the Park Board or Bylaws Committee to amend these Bylaws.
+The proposal shall be reviewed and discussed at the next scheduled Bylaws Committee meeting.
+Unless it is deemed by the Park Board that immediate action would be in the best interest of the Park Board, the final vote for adoption shall take place no earlier than the next succeeding regular or special Park Board meeting. - 2.
+If immediate action on a proposed Bylaw is necessary, the motion for its adoption shall provide that immediate adoption is in the best interest of the Park Board.
 No further action is required.
-All new Rules, Bylaws or amended Fiscal Policies shall become effective upon adoption unless a specific effective date is provided in the motion for adoption. - 3.
-Rules, Bylaws and Fiscal Policies as adopted or amended shall be made a part of the minutes of the meeting at which action was taken.
+All new or amended Bylaws shall become effective upon adoption unless a specific effective date is provided in the motion for adoption. - 3.
+Bylaws, as adopted or amended, shall be made a part of the minutes of the meeting at which action was taken. - These Bylaws may be temporarily suspended or amended by a majority of the Park Board vote at any regular Park Board meeting.